-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosintradchin.
+The Examination Regulations relating to this course are available at 2019-20, Master of Studies in Traditional China (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-32. MASTER OF PHILOSOPHY IN TRADITIONAL EAST ASIA
+33. MASTER OF PHILOSOPHY IN TRADITIONAL EAST ASIA

-Course Director - Prof Dirk Meyer
+Course Director - Dr Robert Chard